You want options to finance your business, right?

 You may have something, such as a car or boat, that you could sell.
 Selling unwanted assets is also a great way to simplify your life.

 Millions of businesses have been funded with personal credit cards.
 You can apply for a business credit card at the time you open a business bank account.
 The payments tend to be low so that you can pay the money back slowly.
 A good strategy is to shop around to see which bank will give you a business credit card before you open an account.
+If you have multiple cards you can look into getting a credit card consolidation loan so that you are only making one payment.

 Are you OK with giving away part of your business?
 Angel investors have helped many large companies get their start.
 Angels are very early stage investors, usually at the idea stage.
 They typically expect about a 20 to 25 percent return on their investment and the relationship is often a good one as they choose to invest as a means to help.